openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   topics include Announcements and Frequently Asked Questions.
 Students can contribute to these topics as soon as your course starts.

-  For more information, see :ref:`Organizing_discussions`.
+  For more information, see `Creating Discussion Topics for Your Course`_.

 .. _Custom Response Problem: